Destinations Greece The Ionian Islands

 Lefkada

-The only Ionian connected to the mainland (a 50-metre swing bridge from Aktion, near Preveza airport — so technically driveable).
-The west coast holds the chain's most photographed beaches — Porto Katsiki (open via steep stairs), Egremni (boat-only since 2026 storm damage), Kathisma.
-Sivota in the south for the small-harbour scene, Vasiliki for the windsurf.
+The only Ionian connected to the mainland (a 50-metre swing bridge from Aktion, near Preveza airport, so technically driveable).
+The west coast holds Porto Katsiki (open, via steep stairs), Egremni (boat-only since 2026 storm damage), and Kathisma.
+Base near Lefkada Town or on the south coast: Sivota for the small harbour, Vasiliki for the windsurf.

 Drive-inWest-coast beaches